Cancer survivor guilt exists; it is real; I had it, too. But it is a feeling and attitude that is conditioned and not justified.

 Cancer survivor guilt is someone else’s anger and despair.
 It is not ours to take on.

 Once I attended a training course on ‘guilt’.
 One of the trainers said boldly ‘I don’t do guilt’.
 I was impressed.
-Today I go one big step further: guilt does not exist.
-Clearly I don’t mean the legal definition of guilt.
-I am talking about feeling guilt and shame.
+I did guilt – a lot!

 Mostly feeling guilty is an automatic response.
 We often ‘do guilt’ to avoid conflict.
 “Ok, it’s my fault … let’s not go there…” We bow in the face of someone else’s view on things, their reality and their feelings.

 Having a social, cultural and religious heritage that is well saturated with guilt (at least when I grew up), shame and guilt would be a constant companion and shadow that would weigh heavily on me.
-The essence of the intuitive and conscious belief was that ‘I am bad’.
+The essence of the intuitive and conscious belief was, that ‘I am bad’.

 Over the years and with a lot of hard work I have eroded my guilt mechanism.
 Or so I thought.

 Cancer Survivor Guilt: My experience

 A few years after my first cancer treatment, the terminal cancer diagnosis of a relative of mine, her gradual and then very quick deterioration and death filled me with the old feeling of guilt.

 Guilty for …

 - being alive after my own cancer diagnosis and treatment.